 - 9- pound bone-in pork shoulder

-- 2 tbsp of evoo plus more if needed
+- 2 tbsp extra virgin olive oil EVOO, plus more if needed

 - 3 tsp dried oregano